With overdose deaths soaring, DEA warns about fentanyl-, meth-laced pills

 “She said she had two teenagers on her table, and she was worried they’d both overdosed on pills,” he said.
 “For those two teenagers, they thought they were taking a Percocet, and they each took half a pill, and even half was a lethal dose.”

-Westfall, now the director of the Robert Graham Center for Policy Studies in Family Medine and Primary Care, said that often the pills contain a chemical variant, or analog, of fentanyl.
+Westfall, now the director of the Robert Graham Center for Policy Studies in Family Medicine and Primary Care, said that often the pills contain a chemical variant, or analog, of fentanyl.

 “People may look at them and think it looks like a Percocet, and then even if they hear it’s got fentanyl, they still think it’s safe,” he said.
 “But they are fake.
 And there’s no way to know how much of that substance is in it.”

-Milgram said the illicit drug trade in America is increasingly shifting from plant-based products like cocaine or heroin to chemical-driven manufacturing.
+Milgram said the illicit drug trade in the United States is increasingly shifting from plant-based products like cocaine or heroin to chemical-driven manufacturing.
 Often, those pills are sold online as Oxycodone, Percocet or Adderall.
 But in truth, the pills contain fentanyl or methamphetamine.

 “There’s no question in my mind right now there are chemicals largely coming from China to Mexico, where the cartels are mass-producing fentanyl and meth and now increasingly seeing them pressed into pills,” she said.

-James Rauh, an Akron, Ohio man who founded Families Against Fentanyl after his son died from an overdose of a fentanyl analog, called the drug “extremely potent material that’s infiltrated our illicit drug supply, poisoning tens of thousands of Americans a year.”
+James Rauh, an Akron, Ohio, man who founded Families Against Fentanyl after his son died of an overdose of a fentanyl analog, called the drug “extremely potent material that’s infiltrated our illicit drug supply, poisoning tens of thousands of Americans a year.”

-As an advocate, Rauh has urged the federal government to declare the drug a weapon of mass destruction, to punish countries like China where many of the chemicals originate.
+As an advocate, Rauh has urged the federal government to declare the drug a weapon of mass destruction to punish countries like China, where many of the chemicals originate.

 “This is killing more young people in this country than wars have,” he said.